-We believe that every pupil is unique in the sight of God and that the school should serve its community by providing an education of the highest quality for all children in the context of Christian belief and relevant to our context.
+We believe that every pupil is unique in the sight of God and that the school should serve its local area by providing an education of the highest quality for all children in the context of Christian belief and relevant to our community.
 We aim to encourage each person to stretch themselves spiritually, morally, intellectually, emotionally, imaginatively and actively.

 We provide weekly opportunities for pupils and parents to gather together in collective acts of Christian worship and we promote our Christian HEART Values through all aspects of the school day, so that all pupils and staff can strive to be the very best they can be (Happiness, Empathy, Achievement, Reflection & Trust).

 We seek to preserve and develop the school’s Christian ethos in accordance with the principles and practice of the Church of England https://www.churchofengland.org/ .
 We ask parents to respect our ethos and its importance to the school community.
 This does not affect the right of all parents to apply and be considered for a place here.

 - to inspire children towards excellence, within the taught curriculum and beyond

 - to ensure that the school is a place where children can explore and develop their interests, abilities and personalities